iotaledger/scylla.rs/scylla/src/stage/receiver/README.md

 ## About
-Receiver is a stage child
+Receiver is a Reporters child